 Strikeouts per game divides a pitcher's strikeouts by games pitched.
 If a pitcher has 180 strikeouts in 30 games, the average is 6.00 strikeouts per game.
 That makes the stat easy to scan because it translates a season total into the shape of a normal appearance.

-A strikeout is credited when the pitcher records the batter out by strike three, with the scorebook shorthand often written as K. MLB's official glossary explains the strikeout and the K notation, which is useful background when you are reading box scores or leaderboard labels.
-MLB's strikeout glossary and MLB's K glossary are the cleanest official references.
+A strikeout is credited when the pitcher records the batter out by strike three, with the scorebook shorthand often written as K. MLB's strikeout glossary and MLB's K glossary are useful official references when you are reading box scores or leaderboard labels.

 On this site, the MLB pitcher strikeout tracker compares recent completed-season strikeout totals, games pitched, games started, innings, and K/Game in one table.
 That makes it easier to see whether a pitcher's average is supported by enough appearances or inflated by a smaller role.